mfenner/mfenner.github.io/_posts/2013-08-10-altmetrics-coming-of-age-not-for-wikipedia.md

 title: "Altmetrics coming of age?
 Not for Wikipedia"
 tags: [altmetrics, wikipedia]
 ---
 Ten days ago Information Standards Quarterly (ISQ) published a [special issue on altmetrics](http://www.niso.org/publications/isq/2013/v25no2/).
-I was the guest editor for the five altmetrics articles, and in the [editorial](http://dx.doi.org/10.3789/isqv25no2.2013.01) that I titled **Altmetrics have come of age** I argued that
+I was the guest editor for the five altmetrics articles<!--more-->, and in the [editorial](http://dx.doi.org/10.3789/isqv25no2.2013.01) that I titled **Altmetrics have come of age** I argued that

 >We no longer need to talk about whether it is possible to reliably collect altmetrics, or whether this is valuable information that can complement citations and usage statistics.